emilioriosvz/digital-nomad/README.md

 * [nomadlist](https://nomadlist.com/) - Find the best places to live and work remotely for remote workers, based on cost of living, internet speed, weather and other metrics

 ## Blogs
 * [Mochileando por el mundo](http://mochileandoporelmundo.com/) - 🇪🇸  General advice on what to do, what to see and where to eat in a lot of countries.
+* [Viajar por filipinas](https://www.viajarporfilipinas.com) - 🇪🇸  Everything you need to prepare a trip to the philippines.

 ## Digital Tools
 * [Tripmode](https://www.tripmode.ch) - Control the internet consumption of the applications you have installed.
 Ideal for using mobile data.